Lower School

 Fourth grade teachers encourage boys to develop independence and take ownership in their learning.
 Hands-on activities, inquiry-style lessons, design thinking, and differentiated instruction help each boy become more proficient as a reader, writer, mathematician, and researcher.

-Our teachers also help guide both boys and their families in learning what to expect and how to best support boys experiencing the biological changes preceding adolescence.
+Our teachers also help guide both boys and their families in learning what to expect and how to best support boys experiencing the biological changes preceding adolescence in elementary school.

 The fifth grade year is a major step in The Haverford School learning process.
 Boys become more independent, self-directed learners while gaining the personal organizational skills necessary for success in their Middle School years.

 Fifth graders demonstrate responsibilities as leaders of the Lower School.
-Each boy participates in a study of himself and of those around him to understand the benefits of combining talents to serve the Lower School.
+Each boy participates in a study of himself and of those around him to understand the benefits of combining talents to serve their elementary school.

 Curriculum